EveryOneIsGross/daemonMASTER/README.md

 ![daemonMASTERScreenshot01](https://github.com/EveryOneIsGross/daemonMASTER/assets/23621140/0289cd19-13b8-4cc2-91e1-9c063e3c582c)

-> "With the building blocks you are using to build your Waifu, I'll begin to assemble the pieces of my Guru." - ChatGPT

 ## Project Description

 daemonMASTER leverages AI technologies to provide a seamless interface for controlling and managing bot instances.
 It allows for the creation, customization, and control of these instances, providing a versatile toolset for any scenario requiring advanced conversational agents.